 Following a year as an ER physician in a small town on Colorado’s Front Range, Bonnie and I moved to Fremont, California.
 There I joined the Palo Alto Medical Clinic and was one of the initial four physicians who started up PAMC’s first satellite office.
 In my nine years there, I became the medical director during a period of rapid growth, served as FM Department Chair at our local community hospital, started a clinic in the local homeless shelter, and was elected to the Board of Directors of the 160-physician Palo Alto Medical Clinic.

-During eight years in Breckenridge, I led the merger of five private practices into a 30-provider multispecialty group.
+During eight years in Breckenridge, I led the merger of five private practices into a 30-provider multispecialty group, High Country Health Care.
 Recognizing I had the opportunity to further develop as a physician executive, I also pursued an MBA at the University of Colorado, Denver.

 After earning my MBA in Health Administration at the University of Colorado, I was offered the opportunity to join the Geisinger Health System in a physician executive leadership role.
 In my four years there, I turned around a struggling department of 20 physicians in Lewistown, PA, chaired the compensation committee for Geisinger’s 200-physician Community Practice Division, and initiated Geisinger’s Epic Optimization Committee.